 Like its multi-ethnic population, the culture of Ethiopia also exhibits a varied and unique set of cultural values that makes the country apart from others.
 Ethiopians are generally modest and conservative people who pride themselves on delivering a culture of hospitality and courtesy.
 This is why its people display traditional values which are an integral part of the country’s culture.

-Finland, a Nordic country located in Northern Europe has a rich and highly-indigenous culture to boast of.
-This is evident from the national languages of Finland—Finnish, a Uralic language, and Swedish, a Germanic language.
+Finland, a Nordic country located in Northern Europe has a rich and highly indigenous culture to boast of.
+This is evident in the national languages of Finland—Finnish, a Uralic language, and Swedish, a Germanic language.
 Another aspect is the clothing of the Finnish people that reflects both Western and traditional looks.

 An island in the North Atlantic Ocean, Ireland has a rich culture of language, literature, art, folklore, and cuisine.
 Throughout history, the culture of Ireland has been influenced by the Gaelic elements, along with Anglo-Norman, English, and Scottish ones.
+Ireland has witnessed a lot since its inception including the famous Irish movement.
+Irish culture has become one of the most popular cultures in the world for obvious reasons.
 In the country, religious ceremonies and celebrations are important and celebrated with zeal.